Monday, February 2, 2026

 Then Isaac sent Jacob on his way, and he went to Paddan Aram, to Laban son of Bethuel the Aramean, the brother of Rebekah, who was the mother of Jacob and Esau.

-Despite Isaac's anger at Jacob's deceit, he follows up the (stolen) blessing with instructions and blessings to Isaac.
-And sends him to Laban, where he, Isaac, found a beautiful woman.
+Despite Isaac's anger at Jacob's deceit, he follows up the (stolen) blessing with instructions and blessings for Jacob.
+And sends him to Laban, where he, Isaac himself, found a beautiful woman.
 Maybe Jacob will have the same success?
+The trip to Paddam Aram is probbly over 500, miles, quite a journey.
+A map and summary is here.

 Genesis 28:6-9, Esau's response